IshankSinghal/VibeWire/README.md

 Frontend
 React with Vite for fast development

-React Router: For managing client-side routing and navigation Radix UI: For sophisticated, accessible UI components
+React Router: For managing client-side routing and navigation

+Radix UI: For sophisticated, accessible UI components

 Axios: For API communication

-WebSocket Integration: Real-time updates through SocketProvider Backend (Details to be added once available)
+WebSocket Integration: Real-time updates through SocketProvider

+Backend (Details to be added once available)
-Likely to include support for WebSocket communication, REST APIs, and user authentication

 ## 📦 **Getting Started**